 The morning of surgery you may not have anything to eat or drink after midnight, this includes water.
 Do not put any lotions, deodorant or make-up on the day of surgery.
 Do not wear any jewelry to the surgery center.
 You should wear comfortable clothes that are easy to get on and off.
 A shirt that zips or buttons up the front is preferable, as are loose workout type pants or sweat pants.
 Bring your photo ID when you check into the surgery center.
 You will be taken back to the pre-operating area where Dr. Maloney will come and discuss the plan again, answer any additional questions you have and mark the surgical site.
 You will also meet the anesthesiologist and ask him/her any questions you may have.

 If you choose to have your procedure in the office

 You will arrive one hour before your scheduled surgery time.
 You should take your prescribed medication when you get to the office.
 Jeanne will apply a topical numbing medication to your face.
-You will be waiting here with the numbing medication to take affect for about an hour, so please bring something read.
-You will need someone to drive you to and from your procedure because of the medications you will be taking.
+You will be waiting here with the numbing medication to take affect for about an hour, so please bring something read, knit, etc. You will need someone to drive you to and from your procedure because of the medications you will be taking.
 We will bring you back to the procedure room where Dr. Maloney will make final preparations for the procedure.
 Jeanne will remove the topical numbing medication and Dr. Maloney will inject additional numbing medication.